BearBoss-Zheng/SpringInAction6_Note/Spring.md

 }
 ```

 But why do you need to introduce a new IngredientUDT class?
 Why can’t you just reuse the Ingredient class?
-Put simply, columns that contain collections of data, such as the ingredients column, must be collections of native types (integers, strings, and so on) or user-defined types.
+Put simply, columns that contain collections of data, such as the ingredients column, ==must be collections of native types== (integers, strings, and so on) or user-defined types.

 In Cassandra, user-defined types enable you to declare table columns that are richer than simple native types.
 Often they’re used as a denormalized analog for relational foreign keys.
 In contrast to foreign keys, which only hold a reference to a row in another table, columns with user-defined types actually carry data that may be copied from a row in another table.
 In the case of the ingredients column in the tacos table, it will contain a collection of data structures that define the ingredients themselves.

 The follow figure  shows the data model for the entire Taco Cloud database, including user-defined types